eyast/eyast.github.io/_projects/3D_Display.md

 This data will play a pivotal role in constructing a neural network that takes a set of detected Body Pose KeyPoints as input and outputs precise location of the person's head, in 3D space.
 Given that the application is designed solely for my personal use, I lock the z view to a fixed height of 190 cm (my height).

-The first step was to create a grid that includes 1x1 squares, where the grid's point of origin is the same as the room's origin.
+I had to create a physical grid - on the floor - composed of stickers that are first 1 meters apart (and at a later stage, 50 cms apart), where the grid's point of origin is the same as the room's origin.
 I used good old tape for this practice.
-At a later stage, I added markers every 0.5 meters, to increase the capabilities of the Neural Network.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">